 Many roads have crossed Lithuania over the centuries.
 History led to ethnic minorities and ethnic groups settling in our small country, and they have become an integral part of our lives and our traditions.
-Their cuisine has as well.
+Ethnic minority cuisine has as well.
 Jews, Russians, Poles, Ruthenians, or Belarusians, and the Tartars and Karaims who remained from the times of the Grand Duchy of Lithuania have all put dishes on our table without which we can’t even imagine our holidays.
 In the historical Lithuanian capital of Trakai, you can find kybyn – pastries with meat that are made by the Karaims who live here.
 At the old Tatar village in Raižiai, in the district of Alytus, the locals will treat you to šimtalapis – their traditional “hundred-leaf” cake with poppy seeds.
 In Vilnius, enjoy some Russian dumplings and be sure to try Jewish bagels as well as Jewish herring with raisins and cinnamon.

+Traditional beverages have always been an integral part of our history.
 “I drank beer and mead; it ran down my beard...” that’s how all Lithuanian fairy tales end.
 Mead produced according to the Lithuanian custom was written about as far back as the 16th century, and historians claim that Lithuanians might have already been drinking mead made from honey during the Mesolithic Period.
 Beer began to spread here along with agriculture, and later Lithuanians began to produce wine as well.
 Beverages have always been an integral part of Lithuanian holidays and religious rituals, and brewers took much care to preserve the ancient recipes and pass them down from generation to generation.
 Wouldn’t it be interesting to find out what authentic Lithuanian berry wine, beer and mead actually taste like?